 Government CIOs and CTOs have an opportunity to shift the dominant narrative about the public sector from reactive to change to a more proactive role in leading innovation.
 This article explores what is required to achieve this progressive mindset and what’s at stake here: government efficiency and better customer experience.

 As a champion of smart city transformation, former Philadelphia Mayor Michael A. Nutter (2008-2016) knows well the challenges of investing in emerging technologies in a risk-averse environment.
-His experience highlights the importance of challenging the status quo, learning from other GovTech projects and raising awareness of what digital transformation can do for the public sector.
+His experience highlights the importance of challenging the status quo, learning from other GovTech projects and raising awareness of what a digital transformation strategy can do for the public sector.

 In an exclusive interview with PayIt, Mayor Nutter recalled what drove him to innovate in Philadelphia: